 Heartland of Marion is a large non-profit facility in Marion, Ohio.
-This nursing home turns out to be a middle of the road facility, with an overall grade of B-.
-This grade was right in line with the city grade in Marion.
-The best part of this facility's profile was is its inspection grade.
-We discuss inspections in the next paragraph.
+This nursing home turns out to be a very respectable facility, with an overall grade of B. If you take a look at the other options in Marion, we suspect you will find this facility to be a better option than most facilities in the city.
+You also may want to review this facility's category grades below.
+We discuss short-term care in the next paragraph.

 Heartland of Marion

 - Accepts Medicare 1